joshbegley/nyt-latest/README.md

 **‘Where Is the Money?’
 Military Graft Becomes a Headache for Ukraine**\
-`The removal of Ukraine’s defense minister highlights the enduring challenge of corruption in Ukraine, which has emerged as a rare area of criticism of President Volodymyr Zelensky’s leadership.`\
+`The removal of the defense minister highlights the enduring challenge of corruption in Ukraine, which has emerged as a rare area of criticism of President Volodymyr Zelensky’s leadership.`\
 https://nytimes.com/2023/09/04/world/europe/ukraine-military-spending-corruption.html?searchResultPosition=1

 **What’s Next for Hurricane Season**\